-Primary data were collected for Hydro's manufacturing process over 12 months during 2022 calendar year.
-Background data for upstream and downstream processes were obtained from MLC Database version 2023.2.
+Primary data were collected for Hydro's manufacturing processes over the 12 months of the 2022 calendar year.
+Background data for upstream and downstream processes were obtained from the LCA for Expert Database MLC version 2023.2.

 Allocation

 The allocation is made in accordance with the provisions of ISO 21930.
 Energy and resources (water and ancillary) in input and waste and emissions in output from the manufacturing processes are allocated to the final product based on the mass.